Canadian Television Fund

-The Canadian Television Fund (Fonds canadien de télévision / formerly The Canada Television and Cable Production Fund), sometimes abbreviated as CTF (FCT), supported the production and broadcast of Canadian television programs.
-A non-profit corporation operating as a public-private partnership, the CTF was financed by contributions from the Government of Canada through the Department of Canadian Heritage and the Canadian cable and direct-to-home satellite industries.
+The Canadian Television Fund (Fonds canadien de télévision) formerly the Canada Television and Cable Production Fund, and sometimes abbreviated as CTF (FCT), was established to increase the quality and quantity of distinctly Canadian television programming available to Canadian audiences.
+As a public–private partnership supported through contributions from the Government of Canada and from the Canadian cable and direct‑to‑home satellite industries, the CTF assisted in the production of Canadian programming in English, French, and Aboriginal languages in key genres such as drama, children’s and youth, documentary, variety, and performing arts.

 The CTF developed and implemented policies to offer financial contributions to Canadian producers through specific program funding streams.

-File administration of these programs was contracted to the Television Business Unit at Telefilm Canada.
+Administration of these programs was contracted to the Television Business Unit at Telefilm Canada.

 On 1 April 2010, the Canadian Television Fund merged with the Canada New Media Fund and formed the Canada Media Fund.

 Responsibilities

 The Department of Canadian Heritage sets out objectives for the CTF within a Contribution Agreement.
 The main goal of the CTF is to support the creation and broadcast in peak viewing hours of high-quality Canadian television programs in both official languages in the genres of Drama, Children's and Youth, Documentary, and Variety and Performing Arts, and to build audiences for these programs.